SColchester/learnosm/_posts/en/0500-10-24-tm-admin_en.md

 #### 'Long' Description

 You can go into more detail about your project here.
-Provide more information about why the project exists, who will use the data and the expected the impact the mapping will have.
+Provide more information about why the project exists, who will use the data and the expected impact mapping will have.
 If the project involves any collaborations or partners you could expand on that here.

 > For any of these text fields you can choose to add additional translations.
 If you'd like to add a translation, click on the two letter language code and enter the translated text.
 For users that have set the Tasking Manager to that language it will automatically display the project in that language.
 By default, the initial field is English language, this can be altered in the 'Settings' sub-menu of your project.